Telekom Srbija

-As of 2020, Telekom Srbija (combined, with Moja Supernova brand of Telekom Srbija) is the largest Internet provider with market share of 53.15%, the second largest cable operator with a market share of 44%, and the largest fixed-line telecommunication network with market share of 77.5%.
-Also, it is the largest mobile telephony operator with market share of 37.27%.
+As of 2020, Telekom Srbija, combined with its Moja Supernova brand, is the largest Internet provider with a market share of 53.15%, the second largest cable operator with a market share of 44%, and the largest fixed-line telecommunication network with a market share of 77.5%.
+It is also the largest mobile operator with a market share of 37.27%.

 History

 Telekom Srbija a.d.
 Beograd was set up in 1997, during the process of transformation of PTT sistema Srbije.
 In June that same year, it became the ownership of three shareholders – JP PTT Saobraćaja Srbija (present-day JP Pošta Srbije) (51%), Telecom Italia (29%), and OTE Greece (20%).

 2003–2015

 JP PTT saobraćaja Srbija (present-day JP Pošta Srbije) became the owner of 80% of the stake after purchasing the shares from the Italian partner, Telecom Italia in 2003.

 In 2007, the Company regionally expanded into B-H and Montenegro.
 That same year, “Telekom Srpske“ a.d.
 Banja Luka and Društvo za telekomunikacije m:tel d.o.o.
 Podgorica were set up.